Nukesor/sticker-finder/README.md

 ## Available commands:

     /help       Display help
-    /tag [tags] Tag the last sticker posted in this chat /tag_random Get a random sticker for tagging.
+    /tag [tags] Tag the last sticker posted in this chat or the sticker you replied to /replace [tags] Replace the tags of the last sticker posted in this chat or the sticker you replied to /tag_random Get a random sticker for tagging.
 Crowdsourcing :).
 Thanks for everybody doing this :)!
     /random_set Get a random sticker set.
     /skip       Skip the current sticker